Maarimar/Mondrian/README.md

 # Mondrian
-Create a Mondrian with code
+Create a Mondrian with code using Canvas API